zahraabashir/zahraabashir.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Crypto-Currency Market Volatility Prediction Utilizing Limit Orderbook And Attention Neural Networks"
+title: "Volatility Prediction in Crypto-Currency Markets Using Attention-Based Deep Neural Networks"
 collection: publications
 permalink: /publication/volatility-prediction
 excerpt: 'Using Dual-Stage Attention-Based Recurrent Neural Network in forcasting cryptocurrency volatility and comparing results with other methods as well as hyperparameters.'